Crib Dice -- an Original Dice Game

 - He wipes out (fails to roll either his point value or a 1)

-Should a player obtain 7-of-a-kind prior to piddling, he automatically
+Should a player obtain 7-of-a-kind without piddling, he automatically

 rolls over.
-He need not piddle.
-He may either continue his turn
+He may then continue or end his turn as he chooses.

 Scoring Chart: A player only